 - choose public transportation over taxis

-- find yoga studios and study their boards to get clues on related places/events or chat with the people who work there for their recommendations
+- find yoga studios and study their boards to get clues on related places/events or chat with people who work there for their recommendation

-I haven’t had a single bad experience as a solo traveler so far, moreover following my gut and taking a few calculated risks just added more to the experience.
+I haven’t had a single bad experience as a solo traveler so far, moreover following my gut and taking a few calculated risks just added more to my experience!

-I have used InsureMyTrip several times to purchase a basic Allianz Atlas Insurance Plan ($30-$100 depending on what you want to be covered for).
-So far I used the insurance for two hospital visits for a minor motorcycle accident and a bladder infection case.
+I have used InsureMyTrip several times to purchase basic a plan from Allianz Atlas Insurance ($30-$100 depending on what you want to be covered for: medical and/or travel).
+So far I’ve used the insurance for two hospital visits, one for a minor motorcycle accident and the other for bladder infection.
 I took a picture of my hospital bill and submitted an online claim.
 Boom!
 I had the reimbursement in my bank account in 2 weeks!
 Awesome service, no headache!

 Credit cards/ATM cards

-Most of the American banks charge a fee for using an ATM outside of the country.
+Most of the banks charge ATM fees for using the card outside of the country.
 I have a Chase Bank debit card and as a gift of being a great customer, I am charged $5 per transaction (in addition to the ATM fee charged on the spot by that specific foreign bank).

-So after a thorough search, I opened a Capital One 360 free checking account that also came with no additional transaction fees.
+So after a thorough search, I opened a Capital One 360 free checking account that also came with no international ATM fees.

 I decided to take my Chase Bank ATM card with me just as a back up, which became very handy when I lost my Capital One card in Thailand.
 Capital One was super quick to Fedex me a new card within a week!

-As for credit cards, I stay away from using my AAdvantage Citicard other than flight bookings to earn American Airline miles.
-In South East Asia cash is still the primary way of payment.
-If you are lucky to find a credit card machine, it usually comes with 5-10% additional fee.
+As for credit cards, I stay away from using them other than flight bookings (to earn bonus miles).
+In South East Asia, cash is still the primary form of payment.
+If you are lucky to find a credit card machine in a store or restaurant, it usually comes with a 5-10% additional fee.